 Language, Power and Identity: A Community of Learning Project

-Christine Sagnier (French & Italian)
+Christine Sagnier (Department of French and Italian)

 In a collaboration with the University of Aix-en-Provence, undergraduates at Princeton and in France will discuss issues related to language in society via on line video.
 Both groups will enroll in an introduction to sociolinguistics in their respective institutions.
 The curriculum will include interviews and collaborative tasks, enabling students to gather data and present findings to other members of the “community,” benefiting from intercultural exchanges.
 Supported by a Humanities Council David A. Gardner ’69 Magic Grant